 The average real estate assets for advisory fee calculation purposes exclude certain items from our consolidated balance sheet such as, among other things, accumulated depreciation, cash and cash equivalents, base and bonus rent receivables, deferred charges and other assets.
 The advisory fee is payable quarterly, subject to adjustment at year-end based upon our audited financial statements.
 In addition, the Advisor is entitled to an annual incentive fee equal to 20% of the amount by which cash available for distribution to shareholders for each year, as defined in the Advisory Agreement, exceeds 15% of our equity as shown on our consolidated balance sheet, determined in accordance with generally accepted accounting principles without reduction for return of capital dividends.
 The Advisory Agreement defines cash available for distribution to shareholders as net cash flow from operations less deductions for, among other things, amounts required to discharge our debt and liabilities and reserves for replacement and capital improvements to our properties and investments.
-No incentive fees were paid during the first quarter of 2010 or 2009 since the incentive fee requirements were not achieved.
-Advisory fees incurred and paid (or payable) to UHS amounted to \$437,000 and \$390,000 for the three months ended March 31, 2010 and 2009, respectively, and were based upon our average invested real estate assets of \$269 million and \$260 million for the three-month periods ended March 31, 2010 and 2009, respectively.
-Based upon our average invested real estate assets of \$269 million during the first quarter of 2010, the increase in the advisory fee expense to 0.65% (beginning in 2010) from 0.60% amounts to \$134,000 annually.
+No incentive fees were paid during the first nine months of 2010 or 2009 since the incentive fee requirements were not achieved.
+Advisory fees incurred and paid (or payable) to UHS amounted to \$474,000 and \$412,000 for the three months ended September 30, 2010 and 2009, respectively, and were based upon average invested real estate assets of \$292 million and \$275 million for the three months ended September 30, 2010 and 2009, respectively.
+Advisory fees incurred and paid (or payable) to UHS amounted to \$1.4 million and \$1.2 million for the nine month periods ended September 30, 2010 and 2009, respectively, and were based upon average invested real estate assets of \$282 million for the nine month periods ended September 30, 2010 and 2009, respectively.

-Officers and Employees: Our officers are all employees of UHS and although as of March 31, 2010 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.
+Officers and Employees: Our officers are all employees of UHS and although as of September 30, 2010 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.

-Share Ownership: As of March 31, 2010 and December 31, 2009, UHS owned 6.5% of our outstanding shares of beneficial interest.
+Share Ownership: As of September 30, 2010 and December 31, 2009, UHS owned 6.3% and 6.5% of our outstanding shares of beneficial interest, respectively.

 SEC reporting requirements of UHS: UHS is subject to the reporting requirements of the SEC and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
-Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 54% and 52% of our consolidated revenues for the three months ended March 31, 2010 and 2009, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
+Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 56% and 51% of our consolidated revenues for the three months ended September 30, 2010 and 2009, respectively, and 55% and 51% for the nine month periods ended September 30, 2010 and 2009, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
 These filings are the sole responsibility of UHS and are not incorporated by reference herein.